amk-org/AMK/docs/language_design.md

 	AXIOM
 		axiom1:
 			require:
-				a of statement
+				define a of statement
-				b of list[statement]
+				define b of list[statement]
 			conclude: a, b |- a

 		axiom2: